Central limit theorems for interacting innovation processes, related statistical tools and general results: Model and first-order convergence results

-Given the importance of understanding how different innovation processes affect each other, in \cite{ale-cri-ghi-innovation-2023} we have introduced and analyzed a model for a finite network of innovation processes.
-In the proposed model, for each node $h$, the probability of observing a new or an old item depends, not only on the path of observations recorded for $h$ itself, but also on the outcomes registered for the other nodes $j\neq h$.
-More precisely, we introduce a system of $N$ urns with triggering representing $N$ different innovation processes that interact each other as follows: \begin{itemize} \item[(i)] the probability of {\em exploitation} of an old item $c$ by node $h$, i.e. the probability of extracting from urn $h$ a color $c$ already drawn in the past from an urn of the system (not necessarily from $h$ itself), has an increasing dependence not only on the number of times $c$ has been observed in node $h$ itself (that could be even zero), but also on the number of times $c$ has been observed in each of the other nodes; \item[(ii)] the probability of {\em production} (or {\em exploration}) of a novelty for the entire system by node $h$, i.e. the probability of extracting from urn $h$ a color never extracted before from any of the urns in the system, has an increasing dependence not only on the number of novelties produced by $h$ itself in the past, but also on the number of novelties produced by each of the other nodes in the past. \end{itemize} In particular, (ii) means that Kauffman's principle of the adjacent possible is at the ``system level'': that is, when node $h$ produces a novelty for the system, this fact triggers further potential novelties in all the nodes of the system, not only in node $h$ itself.
-The two different dependencies described above ((i) and (ii)) are tuned by two different matrices (called $\Gamma$ and $W$ in the sequel).
-More specifically, suppose to have $N$ urns, labeled from $1$ to $N$. {\em At time-step $0$, the colors inside each urn are different from those in the other urns}.
+Suppose we have $N$ urns, labeled from $1$ to $N$. {At time-step $0$, the colors inside each urn are different from those in the other urns}.
 Let $N_{0,h}>0$ be the number of distinct balls with distinct colors inside the urn $h$.
-Then, at each time-step $t\geq 1$, one ball is randomly drawn with replacement from each urn and, for any $h=1,\dots N$, urn $h$ is so updated according to the colors extracted from urn $h$ itself and from all the other urns $j\neq h$: \begin{itemize} \item if the color of the ball extracted from urn $h$ is ``new'' (i.e., it appears for the first time in the system), then into urn $h$ we add $(\widehat{\rho}_{h,h}-1)$, with $\widehat{\rho}_{h,h}>0$, balls of the same color as the extracted one plus $(\nu_{h,h}+1)$, with $\nu_{h,h}\geq 0$, balls of distinct ``new'' colors (i.e. not already present in the system);
+Then, at each time-step $t\geq 1$, one ball is randomly drawn with replacement from each urn and, for any $h=1,\dots N$, urn $h$ is so updated according to the colors extracted from urn $h$ itself and from all the other urns $j\neq h$: \begin{itemize} \item if the color $C_{t,h}$ of the ball extracted from urn $h$ is ``new'' (i.e., it appears for the first time in the system), then into urn $h$ we add $(\widehat{\rho}_{h,h}-1)$, with $\widehat{\rho}_{h,h}>0$, balls of the same color as the extracted one plus $(\nu_{h,h}+1)$, with $\nu_{h,h}\geq 0$, balls of distinct ``new'' colors (i.e. not already present in the system);

-\item if the color of the ball extracted from urn $h$ is ``old'' (i.e., it has been already extracted in the system), we add $\rho_{h,h}>0$ balls of the same color into urn $h$;
+\item if the color $C_{t,h}$ of the ball extracted from urn $h$ is ``old'' (i.e., it has been already extracted in the system), we add $\rho_{h,h}>0$ balls of the same color into urn $h$;